Prepare for your interview

 - Technical roles: If you're interviewing for a technical role, be prepared to white board.

-Before and after the interview
+Before and after your interview